mattermost/mattermost-plugin-identity-groups-sync/README.md

 ### Group memberships from Keycloak are only synced on login

 This was the requirements when creating the plugin.
 The code can be easily updated to include a job in order to sync these on a schedule.

+#### Keycloak sub groups

+We do not support Keycloak sub groups at this time.